ampproject/amphtml/contributing/contributing-code.md

 ## Contributing extended components

-A key feature of the AMP HTML project is its extensibility - it is meant to support “Extended Components” that provide first-class support for additional rich features.
+AMP is designed to be extensible - it is meant to support “Extended Components” that provide first-class support for additional rich features.

-Because Extended Components may have significant impact on AMP HTML performance, security, and usage, Extended Component contributions will be very carefully analyzed and scrutinized.
+Because Extended Components may have significant impact on AMP performance, security, and usage, Extended Component contributions will be very carefully analyzed and scrutinized.

 In particular, we strive to design the overall component set, so that a large number of use cases can be composed from them.
 Instead of creating a new component it may thus be a better solution to combine existing components to a similar effect.